Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why It's Important

 Poorly controlled or untreated diabetes can lead to leg or foot amputations, vision loss, and kidney damage.
-People with CKD are more likely to have heart disease and stroke.
+People with chronic kidney disease (CKD) are more likely to have heart disease and stroke.
 Healthy eating and physical activity can help prevent new cases and proper management of diabetes can reduce the risk of complications.
 Early diagnosis and treatment of CKD may help prevent or delay kidney failure and end-stage renal disease (ESRD).4,5

 4. Diabetes.
 Healthy People 2030.
 12/1/23.